-Site Code Site Description Landowner Name UCR Chorro Creek on Cal Poly property, near the Cal Poly (Kevin Piper) vineyard operations APN Upstream of the Beef Unit Cal Poly (Aaron Lazanoff) UPN At the Beef Unit corrals near the creek Cal Poly (Aaron Lazanoff) CPN Pennington Creek at the bridge on Cal Poly Cal Poly (Aaron Lazanoff) property PEN At the amphitheater on Rancho El Chorro Camp KEEP Outdoor School SBE San Bernardo Creek at the frontage road John Jones near Hwy 1 CLV Los Osos Creek, Clark Valley Road private William Word crossing.
-CER At the road crossing on the Chorro Creek California Department of Fish Ecological Reserve and Wildlife CAN At the road crossing on Canet Road Within the rightaway of the county-maintained bridge TWB At the S. Bay Blvd. bridge State Parks SYB On Turri Rd. near S. Bay Blvd.
-State Parks SLU On Adobe Rd. at the bridge crossing Pete Pedersen and Bruce Badrigian DAL, DAM, DAU DAL is at the bottom of the park, DAM near San Luis Obispo County Parks the dog park, and DAU at the border of (Lasca Gaylord) National Guard and Parks property. СНО Downstream from the Highway 1 bridge Camp San Luis Obispo (Sergeant Major Wilson) COO At the first bridge on the Coon Creek trail State Parks TUR At the Turri Road bridge near Los Osos Within the right of way of the Valley Road county-maintained bridge CCC At the Chorro Creek Road crossing Coastal San Luis Resource Conservation District
+Site Code Site Description Landowner Name UCR Chorro Creek on Cal Poly property, near the vineyard operations Cal Poly (Aaron Lazanoff) APN Upstream of the Beef Unit Cal Poly (Aaron Lazanoff) UPN At the Beef Unit corrals near the creek Cal Poly (Aaron Lazanoff) CPN Pennington Creek at the bridge on Cal Poly property Cal Poly (Aaron Lazanoff) PEN At the amphitheater on Rancho El Chorro Outdoor School Camp KEEP CLV Los Osos Creek, Clark Valley Road private crossing.
+William Word CER At the road crossing on the Chorro Creek Ecological Reserve California Department of Fish and Wildlife CAN At the road crossing on Canet Road Within the rightaway of the county-maintained bridge TWB At the S. Bay Blvd. bridge State Parks SLU On Adobe Rd. at the bridge crossing Pete Pedersen and Bruce Badrigian DAL, DAM, DAU DAL is at the bottom of the park, DAM near the dog park, and DAU at the border of National Guard and Parks property.
+San Luis Obispo County Parks (Lasca Gaylord) СНО Downstream from the Highway 1 bridge Camp San Luis Obispo (Paige Farrell) C00 At the first bridge on the Coon Creek trail State Parks TUR At the Turri Road bridge near Los Osos Valley Road Within the right of way of the county-maintained bridge CCC At the Chorro Creek Road crossing Coastal San Luis Resource Conservation District